Styles and titles in Joseon

 During the Joseon period, royal titles and styles (forms of address) had been extensive and complex.
-The general title of the monarch was king until Gojong crowned himself emperor, a title that was only allowed for Chinese emperors.
+The general title of the monarch was king until Gojong crowned himself emperor, a title reserved for the Chinese emperor at that time.
 Official titles came with official forms of address, depending on who the addressee was and by whom they were addressed.

 Royal family

 Naming

-When a prince became king, he was addressed as such, personal names were not used.
-After the death of a king, he was given several names.
-One is the temple name, which was given when the spirit tablet was placed at the Jongmyo Shrine.
+When a prince became king, he was addressed as such, his personal name becoming taboo.
+After the death of a king, he received several names.
+One is the temple name, which was given when the spirit tablet was placed in the Jongmyo Shrine.
 This is the name by which historians usually refer to Joseon kings.
-The myoho could end in either jo or jong.
-The preceding syllable was an adjective suitable for the king.
+It could end in either mr or mr, or instead mr or mr. The preceding syllable was an adjective suitable to describe the king.
 The other name was the posthumous name.
-This is a longer name, made up of adjectives characteristic of the king's rule.
-For example, King Gyeongjong's posthumous name was King Deokmun Ikmu Sunin Seonhyo the Great, while his temple name was Gyeongjong.
+This is a longer name, made up of adjectives characterizing the king's rule.
+For example, King Gyeongjong's posthumous name is King Tŏngmun Ingmu Sunin Sŏnhyo the Great, while his temple name is Kyŏngjong/Gyeongjong.